N1GHT-MAR3/JuicedEditor/README.md

 * Replace the in-game soundtrack with up to 128 of your own songs
 ### Unknown
 * Console support (PS2 and Xbox)
+* Legacy OS support (at least as far back as Windows XP)
 * More game patches
   * Disable respect penalty for declining pink slips
   * Unlock all upgrades without CARS cheat